qzed/papr/README.md

 # PDF Annotator Prototype

 _Work in progress._

+## Status:

+- A very basic PDF viewer.
-Can view PDFs, but not annotate them yet.
+  Can open and render PDFs, but does not yet allow for any kind of interaction beyond that.
-May also still be quite inefficient and unoptimized.

 ## Goal